 visit the biggest statue of the greatest king- chinggis khan statue complex

-When I told my friends about traveling to Mongolia, most of them have so many questions about this country.
-What came to their mind are horses, steppe, gers and Khan.
-Some people even thought most Mongolians are still live in ger, speak Chinese and have deep connection with China.
+When I told my friends about traveling to Mongolia, most of them had so many questions about this country.
+For almost everyone, what came to their mind were horses, steppe, gers and Khan.
+Some friends even thought most Mongolians are still live in ger, speak Chinese and have deep connection with China.
 Lol

 In 13, 14th century ,a legendary king -Chinggis Khan, conquered half the known world.
 The Mongol Empire he founded was the largest contiguous land empire existed in history.
 From the central Asia, the Empire has conquered the Eastern Europe, Indian subcontinent , China and even the Arabia.